milvus-io/milvus-docs/site/zh-CN/tutorials/molecular_similarity_search.md

 # Molecular Similarity Search

 Drug discovery is an important part of new medicine research and development.
 The process of drug discovery includes target selection and confirmation.
-When fragments or lead compounds are discovered, researchers usually search for similar compounds in internal or commercial compound libraries in order to discover structure-activity relationship (SAR), compound availability.
+When fragments or lead compounds are discovered, researchers usually search for similar compounds in internal or commercial libraries in order to discover structure-activity relationship (SAR), compound availability.
 Ultimately, they will evaluate the potential of the lead compounds to be optimized to candidate compounds.

 <br/>